The Basics: Overview

 - Are overweight

-- Have a parent, brother, or sister with diabetes
+- Have a parent or sibling with diabetes

 - Are African American, Hispanic or Latino American, American Indian, Asian American, or Pacific Islander

-- Have had a baby with a birth weight of more than 9 pounds
+- Have had gestational diabetes or have had a baby who weighed more than 9 pounds at birth.

 - Have high blood pressure or cholesterol